katzwebservices/Gravity-Forms-Directory/readme.txt

 = 4.1 on March 8, 2018 =

+* Fixed: Approval column not showing when there was no Approval fields in the form
 * Bulk Approval updates
     * Now requires Gravity Forms 2.2.4 (released August 8, 2017)
     * Fixed: Approval now works when selecting all entries in a form
-* Fixed: Creating unreachable database rows when there are no entry Approval fields
+* Fixed: Creating unreachable database rows when there are no Approval fields in a form

 = 4.0 on March 6, 2018 =